Learning for free

 - if you’re 25 or under, for a course which leads to your first full Level 3 qualification

 Getting a Level 2 qualification can help you develop skills suitable for a range of jobs and a Level 3 qualification could get you into university or higher education.

 A full Level 2 is equal to five or more GCSEs at grades A* to C, and a full Level 3 to two A levels.

 But you’re not limited to just GCSEs and A levels.
 You could, for example, choose to do an NVQ or BTEC qualification that fits in with your career plans.

 Free tuition for other courses

-You can get free tuition for a wider range of courses if you’re getting certain types of benefit or financial support.
+You may get free tuition for a range of courses if you’re getting certain types of benefit or financial support:

 - Jobseeker’s Allowance